Part of Introduction to Cash Back Credit Cards Series

 How to earn cash back

-Some cash back cards offer the same cash back rate on every purchase.
+Cash back rewards programs vary by credit card.
+Some cards offer the same cash back rate on every purchase.
 Others offer higher percentages of cash back for certain types of purchases, like travel, dining, groceries or gas.
-A select number of cash back cards rotate their highest-earning cash back categories every quarter or allow you to choose and change your bonus category.
+A few cards rotate their highest-earning cash back categories every quarter or allow you to choose and change your bonus category.

 Flat-rate cash back cards